E. H. Sothern: Early career and Lyceum years

 Sothern's father had encouraged pursuits other than the stage, but Sothern had already caught the acting bug.
 His first professional acting appearance was in 1879 as the cabman in an American revival of Brother Sam, a show written by John Oxenford in 1862 for his father, and in which his father played the lead.
 After playing in Boston and touring in the U.S., he sailed for England, making his London debut in 1881 on a double bill as Mr. Sharpe in False Colours and Marshley Bittern in Out of the Hunt.
 The next year, he played Arthur Spoonbill in Fourteen Days and then toured in Britain with Charles Wyndham's company.

 In 1883, he returned to the U.S. and toured first with John McCullough and then Helen Barry.
 Back in New York, in 1884, he played Eliphaz Tresham in The Fatal Letter, Melchizidec Flighty in Whose Are They?, which he wrote himself, and in Nita's First.
 The next year, he was Alfred Vane in Favette, Knolly in Mona, John in In Chancery and Jules in A Moral Climate.
 He was hired by Charles and Daniel Frohman in the stock company of the old Lyceum Theatre in New York, where he starred as a leading man for the next twelve years.
 He made a hit as the lovesick auctioneer in the romantic comedy The Highest Bidder (1887).
 He was especially known for his heroic portrayal of Rudolph Rassendyl in the first stage adaptation of The Prisoner of Zenda, by Anthony Hope, which he first played in 1895.
 The role made him a star.
 In 1896, Sothern married actress Virginia Harned.

 After he left the Lyceum, he continued in romantic roles in New York.
-In 1899, he played d'Artagnan in The King's Musketeers, and in 1900 he played Heinrich in The Sunken Bell and Sir Geoffrey Bloomfield in Drifting Apart.
+In 1899, he played d'Artagnan in The King's Musketeer, and in 1900 he played Heinrich in The Sunken Bell and Sir Geoffrey Bloomfield in Drifting Apart.
 For several years, Sothern dreamed of mounting a spectacular and precise production of Hamlet.
 He finally opened the play in New York in 1900, but during the first week, he was stabbed in the foot by Laertes' sword and was stricken with blood poisoning, closing the production.
 After he recovered, he revived the piece on tour, but the sets and costumes were destroyed by a fire in Cincinnati, Ohio.
 In 1901, he played the title role in Richard Lovelace and then François Villon in If I Were King.
 In 1903, he played the title role in Markheim and Robert, the King of Sicily, in The Proud Prince, after which he toured again.